EPCCed/ATI-ResComp-Service-docs/cray/connecting.rst

 ``ssh -D 2222 <username>@hydra-vpn.epcc.ed.ac.uk``

-Replace <username> with the Urika login name.
+Replace <username> with your hydra-vpn.epcc.ed.ac.uk username and enter the password.
+At the resulting command line type in `ssh your-urika-username@172.24.40.11` or `ssh your-urika-username@172.24.40.12` and when prompted type in the password for your Urika account.
+You will then be presented with the Urika command line.
 This connects to Urika command line and sets up the port forwarding for viewing the web interface.
 It replaces the sections `Setting up an SSH tunnel using PuTTY`_ and `Connecting to Urika command line using PuTTY`_ above.

 (The command should work for Unix/Linux too.)